10 Fascinating Facts About Davy Crockett

-Born on August 17, 1786, backwoods statesman Davy Crockett has been obscured by myth for nearly 200 years.
-Even during the man’s lifetime, fanciful stories about his adventures were transforming him into a buck-skinned superhero.
-And after his death, the tales kept getting taller.
-In honor of Crockett’s birthday, let’s separate fact from fiction.
+Born on August 17, 1786, backwoods statesman Davy Crockett's life has often been obscured by myth.
+Even during his lifetime, fanciful stories about his adventures were transforming him into a buck-skinned superhero.
+And after his death, the tales kept growing taller.
+So let’s separate fact from fiction.

 After serving under General Andrew Jackson in the Tennessee militia, Crockett got into politics.
 Elected as a state legislator, he served two terms between 1821 and 1823.
 After losing his seat in 1825, Crockett chose an unlikely new profession for himself: barrel manufacturing.
-The entrepreneur hired a team to cut staves (the boards with which barrels are constructed) that he then planned on selling down in New Orleans.
-Once 30,000 were built, Crockett and company loaded the shipment onto a pair of flatboats and traveled down the mighty Mississippi.
-There was just one problem: the poor-quality vessels proved impossible to steer.
+The entrepreneur hired a team to cut staves (the boards with which barrels are constructed) that he planned on selling in New Orleans.
+Once 30,000 were prepared, Crockett and his team loaded the shipment onto a pair of flatboats and traveled down the Mississippi River.
+There was just one problem: The shoddy vessels proved impossible to steer.

-With no means of redirecting them, the one carrying Crockett ran into a mass of driftwood and began to capsize—and he was trapped below deck.
+With no means of redirecting them, the one carrying Crockett ran into a mass of driftwood and began to capsize, with Crockett trapped below deck.
 Springing to action, his mates on the other boat pulled him out through a small opening.
 The next day, a traveling merchant rescued them all.

-If his autobiography can be believed, the expert marksman and his dogs pulled off this feat during a seven-month stretch from 1825 to 1826.
+If his autobiography can be believed, the expert marksman and his dogs managed to kill 105 bears during a seven-month stretch from 1825 to 1826.
 Back then, bear flesh and pelts were highly profitable items, as were the oils yielded by their fat—and Crockett’s family often relied on ursid meat to last through the winter.

 Crockett ran for Congress in 1827, winning the right to represent western Tennessee.
 Four years later, a new show titled The Lion of the West wowed New York theatergoers.
 The hit production revolved around a fictitious Kentucky congressman named Colonel Nimrod Wildfire, whose folksy persona was clearly based on Crockett.
 Before long, the public grew curious about the flesh-and-blood man behind this character.
 So, in 1833, an unauthorized Crockett biography was published.

 When The Lion of the West came to Washington, Crockett finally watched the play that started it all.
 That night, actor David Hackett was playing Col. Wildfire.
-As the curtain rose, he locked eyes with Mr. Crockett himself.
+As the curtain rose, he locked eyes with Crockett.
 They ceremoniously bowed to each other and the crowd went wild.

 If you’re curious, the mysterious woman after whom these weapons were christened was either his oldest sister or his second wife, Elizabeth Patton.

-For somebody who once called fashion “a thing I care mighty little about,” he gave really detailed instructions to portraitists.
-Pictured above is arguably the world’s most dynamic painting of Crockett, as rendered by the esteemed John Gadsby Chapman.
+For somebody who once called fashion “a thing I care mighty little about,” Crockett gave really detailed instructions to portraitists.
 Most likenesses, the politician complained, made him look like “a sort of cross between a clean-shirted Member of Congress and a Methodist preacher.”
-Instead, he asked Chapman to portray him rallying dogs during a bear hunt.
+For the portrait above—arguably the world’s most dynamic painting of Crockett, as rendered by the esteemed John Gadsby Chapman—Crockett asked the artist to portray him rallying dogs during a bear hunt.
 Crockett purchased all manner of outdoorsy props and insisted that he be shown holding up his cap, ready to give “a shout that raised the whole neighborhood.”

-Old Hickory was a beloved figure in the volunteer state—and Crockett’s vocal condemnation of the President’s 1830 Indian Removal Act didn’t earn him many friends back home.
+Andrew Jackson was a beloved figure in Tennessee, and Crockett’s vocal condemnation of the President’s 1830 Indian Removal Act didn’t win him many friends back home.
 “I believed it was a wicked, unjust measure,” the congressman later asserted, “and that I should go against it, let the cost against me be what it might.”
-He then narrowly lost his 1831 re-election bid to Jackson man William Fitzgerald.
-In 1833, Crockett secured a one-term congressional stint as an anti-Jacksonian, after which he bid Tennessee farewell, famously saying “you may all go to hell, and I will go to Texas.”
+He then narrowly lost his 1831 reelection bid to William Fitzgerald, who was supported by Jackson.
+In 1833, Crockett secured a one-term congressional stint as an anti-Jacksonian, after which he bid Tennessee farewell, famously saying, “You may all go to hell, and I will go to Texas.”

 Walt Disney’s Davy Crockett TV serial triggered a national coonskin hat craze in the 1950s.
 Suiting up for the title role was square-jawed Fess Parker, who was seldom seen on-camera without his trusty coonskin cap.
-Children adored Davy’s rustic hat and, at the show's peak popularity, an average of 5000 replicas were sold every day.
+Children adored Davy’s rustic hat and, at the peak of the show's popularity, an average of 5000 replicas were sold every day.

-Crockett was killed during or just after the battle—that much is clear.
-But the details are both murky and hotly-contested.
+It's clear that Crockett was killed during or just after the Battle of the Alamo in 1836—but the details surrounding his death are both murky and hotly-contested.
 A slave named Joe claimed to have spotted Crockett’s body lying among a pile of deceased Mexican soldiers.
 Mrs. Suzannah Dickinson (whose husband had also been slain in the melee) told a similar story, as did San Antonio mayor Francisco Ruiz.

 On the flip side, The New Orleans True American and a few other newspapers reported that Crockett was actually captured and—once the fighting stopped—executed by General Santa Anna’s men.
 In 1955, more evidence apparently surfaced when a long-lost diary written by Lieutenant Colonel José Enrique de la Peña saw publication.
 The author writes of witnessing “the naturalist David Crockett” and six other Americans being presented to Santa Anna, who promptly had them killed.